romanwu10/gemini-enhancer/PRIVACY_POLICY.md

 ### Website Interaction

 **Supported Websites:**
-- The extension only operates on gemini.google.com and claude.ai
+- The extension only operates on gemini.google.com
 - It detects text selections and chat input boxes on these sites
 - No data from these interactions is collected or stored remotely